-Saul Greenberg is a Full Professor in the Department of Computer Science at the University of Calgary.
+Saul Greenberg is a Faculty Professor and Emeritus Professor in the Department of Computer Science at the University of Calgary.
 While he is a computer scientist by training, the work by Saul and his talented students typify the cross-discipline aspects of Human Computer Interaction, Computer Supported Cooperative Work, and Ubiquitous Computing.
 He and his crew are well known for their development of:

 - toolkits enabling rapid prototyping of groupware and ubiquitous appliances;